maximilien/musings/blogs/ai/5/draft.md

 **Networking that actually sticks.** You bond with people when you're building together under pressure.
 That's fundamentally different from swapping LinkedIn profiles at a conference mixer.
 Some of my best professional connections came from hackathons, not conferences.

-**Keeping up with fast-moving tech.** Especially in AI, where the landscape shifts monthly and seemignly weekly, hackathons are the fastest way to pressure-test what's real versus what's just marketing.
+**Keeping up with fast-moving tech.** Especially in AI, where the landscape shifts monthly and seemingly weekly, hackathons are the fastest way to pressure-test what's real versus what's just marketing.
 You find out very quickly whether a new tool actually works when you're trying to ship with it in 12 hours.

 **Inspiration from other builders.** You might be stuck in a local minimum—solving problems the same way because that's what you know.
 Other builders from different backgrounds bring perspectives and half-baked ideas that can shake you loose.
 And vice versa—your throwaway suggestion might be someone else's winning insight.